 CONCLUSION

-Based on the experimental finding of two year study it may concluded that incidence of aphid and blight was found vary with different sowing.
-Early sown crop registered less incidence of aphid than latter sown crop while, incidence of blight was observed higher in early sown crop as compared to latter sown crop.
+Based on the experimental findings of a two year study, it may be concluded that the incidence of aphid and blight varied with different sowing dates.
+Early sown crops registered less incidence of aphid than later sown crops while, the incidence of blight was higher in early sown crop compared to later sown crop.
 Overall, the appearance of aphid and blight were found in 3rd SMW, when the crop was in flowering stage.
-Among all the weather parameters studied, ambient temperature, relative humidity and dew had significantly positive influence on initiation and development of aphid and blight in cumin which caused up to 70.1 to 93.2% variability in different pest-disease of cumin.
+Among all the weather parameters studied, ambient temperature, relative humidity and dew had a significantly positive influence on initiation and development of aphid and blight in cumin, causing up to 70.1 to 93.2% variability in different pest-disease occurrence in cumin.

 REFERENCES